OpenConext/Stepup-RA/README.md

 ## Installation

 Clone the repository or download the archive to a directory.

+Start the devconf Stepup environment with SelfService with local code inclusion (see devconf readme for details).

+Run `bash` on the selfservice container (`docker exec -it stepup-selfservice-1 bash`)

 Install the dependencies by running `composer install`.
 Install the JS dependencies: `yarn`

-Symlink assets from external packages: `./bin/console assets:install`

-Finally build the front-end resources: `yarn encore dev` or `yarn encore production`
+Symlink assets from external packages: `./bin/console assets:install` Finally build the front-end resources: `yarn encore dev` or `yarn encore production`

 ## Release strategy